AlexRyabov/fusedLASSO/README.md

   J = mean((Y- X*thetas').^2)/2 + lambda * sum(abs(thetas(2:end)))  + tau * sum(abs(diff(thetas(2:end))).^2.*groups);

+Note that minimization is done with fminunc function, so the code might be slow with a large number of features.

 Use this for performing a simple fused lasso regression and get training and test error.
 The test data Xtest, Ytest are optional paramters